So I have never been an organized person…like never.

 Yet my life isn’t a complete mess.
 At least I don’t think it is.

-I felt this was important to share so that if you are a disorganized mess in hiding you can plan around it and learn to compensate for it.
+I felt this was important to share these organizational tips so that if you are a disorganized mess in hiding, you can plan around it and learn to compensate for it.

 I may have less than great time management skills but I can certainly organize my environment.
 This is one way that I help myself be more organized in other areas.